-- Androgens (or anabolic steroids) are taken by athletes for muscle build up and regular muscle maintenance
+- Androgens (or anabolic steroids) are popular among athletes for muscle build up and regular muscle maintenance

-- Body builders take testosterone for strong muscle build up
+- Body builders take male hormone for strong muscle build up

 What is hypogonadism or low-T problem?

-- Testosterone starts to drop around age 25 as part of normal aging process
+- T levels starts to drop around age 25 as part of normal aging process

 - But any abrupt drop or abnormal levels for that age level can cause deficiency, termed as hypogonadism

 What are the symptoms of low testosterone or hypogonadism?

 - The most common symptoms of low levels in men are related to reduced sexual performance (or erectile dysfunction); they can have erection but results in low quality of sex or less frequently or can not maintain as long as before; it can also result in poor response to medications such as Viagra or Cialis